redzic/DiViEn/README.md

 ### Current Limitations

-- Many things are hard coded into the source code, like the number of workers, frame buffer size, and encoding parameters.
-This will be changed as a proper CLI is implemented.

 - Currently, only fixed sized chunks are supported.
 Scene detection is not currently implemented.

+- Encoding parameters are currently hardcoded into the program.
+This will be fixed later.